yash07007/yash07007/README.md

 👨‍💻 &nbsp;All of my projects are available at [github](https://github.com/yash07007?tab=repositories)

-✉️ &nbsp;You can shoot me an email at ysolanki@usc.edu!
+✉️ &nbsp;You can shoot me an email at yashsolanki777@gmail.com !
 I'll try to respond as soon as I can.

 📄 &nbsp;Please have a look at my [Résumé](/docs/Yash_USC_Resume.pdf) for more details about me.
 I'm open to feedback and suggestions!